sorbay/sorbay-documentation/docs/en/idlight.md

 ## Functionality

-The IDLight Service provides user management with authentication and self-service capabilities for the End Users.
+The IDLight Service provides user management with authentication and self-service capabilities for end users.
 The overall strategy is a "Bring your own UI" so you may use the provided API from IDLight to integrate the capabilities in your app.